 - The buyer is made the new store owner by the Shopify Accounts team within 3 business days.
 The Shopify Accounts team ensures that your billing and payment information is securely removed during this process.

 Advantages of Shopify investors is that they understand the eCommerce platform.
 They may have several online stores with customers that may be merged.
 So a well-matched partner can help a struggling website into greater profitability.
 Find investors by posting a notice in the Shopify Community forum.

 Shopping For a Shopify Business

-Perhaps you in the market for a new business.
+Perhaps you are in the market for a new business.
 Rather than building it up from scratch, consider buying one that already has a track record.
 Stores on Exchange range from ready-to-go starter stores to successful eCommerce businesses.
-Starter stores can cost as little as $50, while established 6-figure ecommerce empires can sell for over $1 million.
+Starter stores can cost as little as $50, while established 6-figure eCommerce empires can sell for over $1 million.